-Gilbert Yeung of Blue Circle (Copyright Soundstage, Inc.)
+Gilbert Yeung, Custom Audio Designer (Copyright Soundstage, Inc.)

 A great many audio designers seem to forget that they are supposed to re-produce music, NOT re-produce sound.
 There is a big difference between music and sound.
 If we, as designers, don’t understand the difference and interpret it correctly, the end result is going to be awful.
 G.Yeung

 Listening to equipment designed by Gilbert Yeung reminds us that simply capturing all of the information on a recording is not enough.
 As impressive as that can be, it is far too modest a goal.
 From the listener’s point of view, an accurate rendering of a recording is seldom an accurate rendering of a musical performance, though we often try to persuade ourselves that it is.
 Audio technicians would love it to be that straightforward, but it is not.
 Anymore than a high resolution photograph gets the essence of its subject.
 How to turn even a superb recording into music remains a challenge that begins when the pure technician leaves the room.

 Gilbert Yeung is among a select few audio designers who understand this.
 We hear it immediately when we hear our first Yeung amplifier driving a pair of — in my house — JMR speakers.
 Our very first response is not how accurate this recreation of a recording is, how impressive the verisimilitude; but how wonderful the music is.
 We respond first with our emotions, which is what Yeung addresses.
 The brain follows in due course — Yeung is a brilliant technician — but it is our feelings that pick up the first wave of sound: Yeung’s designs send the information through the emotions to the brain.